NomiChirps/tplp2/README.md

 - [ ] generate & examine .map file for the firmware blob
 - [ ] use bloaty to find things to trim off the firmware size
 - [ ] find or make a proper logging framework so i can selectively enable tracing stuff.
-- [ ] (vanity) rename FreeRTOS or FreeRTOS-Kernel to the same thing, so we can say e.g. "@FreeRTOS" instead of "@FreeRTOS-Kernel//:FreeRTOS"
 - [ ] create a lint.sh or something. to cover cc and bzl files
 - [ ] Vendor all 3rd party libraries
 - [ ] Create a front panel UI